 What Packaging Basics Should I Know?

-The UPS website has an excellent guide to packaging for shipping.
+FedEx has an excellent PDF guide to packaging for shipping that covers both general and FedEx-specific guidelines.
 I strongly recommend reading it to get an idea of good packaging practices and the kinds of materials you should use for the items you are selling.
 However, it doesn’t say much about costs.

 What Will I Need to Buy?